guacamole-hunter/calvin/README.md

-Certainly!
-Here's a README for "Calvin", the application we've been working on:

----

-# Calvin: Your Intelligent Manual Assistant
+# Cal-vin: Your Intelligent Manual Assistant

 Calvin is a state-of-the-art application designed to assist users in finding relevant information from technical manuals.
 Whether you're looking for calibration instructions, setup procedures, or troubleshooting steps, Calvin is here to help.